-CERTIFICATION/LICENSURE REQUIREMENT (EDUCATIONAL LEADERSHIP ONLY)
+CERTIFICATION/LICENSURE REQUIREMENT

 The certifying exam in Educational Leadership is the School Leadership Licensure Assessment (SLLA).
 A score of 680 must be achieved.
 Should a minimum required score not be earned, the SLLA must be taken a second time prior to graduation.
 Teaching successfully for a minimum of five (5) years is required in order to receive this endorsement on a teaching certificate.
 The applicant must have a valid Louisiana Teaching Certificate.
+Beginning in the fall of 2010, candidates will be required to successfully complete the SLLA exam to receive a degree in Educational Leadership.